 Audio recordings and images of Bierebo speakers

-This deposit consists of audio recordings and images of speakers of the Bonkovio dialect of Bierebo, spoken on Epi Island, Vanuatu, resulting from fieldwork conducted between July 2005 and September 2007.
+This collection consists of audio recordings and images of speakers of the Bonkovio dialect of Bierebo, spoken on Epi Island, Vanuatu, resulting from fieldwork conducted between July 2005 and September 2007.

 Bierebo is spoken by several communities on the central western coast of Epi island, Vanuatu, as well as a small area on its central eastern coast.
 The main villages where the language is spoken are Bonkovio, Yevali (Yopuna) and Burupika in the West, and Tavio (Lokopui) in the East.